sfauvel/JAdventure/README.md

 -------------
 You can experiment doc as test on this project.

+Interesting tests to refactor are: **EntityTest, StorageTest, ItemRepositoryTest**

+Try to produce a document as readable as possible using [asciidoc formatting](https://asciidoctor.org/docs/asciidoc-writers-guide/#building-blocks-in-asciidoc).

-To make it works, we have to modify the project:
+To make it works, we have to adapt the project:
  * Upgrade Java source and target to 1.8
  * Add org.sfvl.documentationtesting dependency to the project.
  * Create src/test/java/com/jadventure/game/DocGenerator.java to generate src/test/docs/index.adoc
  * Create a simple test src/test/java/com/jadventure/game/entities/EntityDocTest.java

 **Warning**, project uses JUnit4 for tests but we uses JUnit5 for tests generating documentation.

 Description
 -------------